 Code Reference: S.1.4.2.
-Return to Zero

-The primary indicating element on any retail device shall be returnable to zero before a delivery.
-However, unless the retail device is a retail motor fuel device (or a stationary retail device), the recording element need not be returnable to zero before a delivery.
-Consequently, a vehicle-mounted Liquefied Petroleum Gas retail meter is not required to have a recording element that is returnable to zero before a delivery.
+Return to Zero The primary indicating element on any retail device shall be returnable to zero before a delivery.
+However, unless the retail device is a retail motor fuel device (or a stationary retail device), th e recording e element need not be returnable to zero before a delivery.
+Consequently, a vehicle-mounte d Petroleum Gas retail meter is not required to have a recording element that is returnable ore a delivery.
 Primary indicating elements shall not be resettable to zero during a delivery.
+27.13.
 Is the device equipped with a recording element?
 Yes No N/A 27.14.
 The primary indicating element shall be capable of being reset to zero before a delivery.
 Yes No N/A 27.15.
 If the device is a retail motor fuel device and includes a printer, it shall be possible to reset the printer to zero before a delivery.
-Yes No N/A Indicating and recording elements shall not go beyond their correct zero position.
-Yes No N/A
+Yes No N/A 27.16.
+Indicating and recording elements shall not go beyond their correct zero position.
+Yes No N/A 27.17.

-27.17.
 Primary indicating elements shall not be resettable to zero during a delivery.
 Yes No N/A